2 Fulbright-Tampere University Graduate Award

 - a travel award (USD 1 600)

-- Fulbright Finland pre-approved summer school
+- Fulbright Finland pre-approved summer school on Finnish language and culture

 - residence permit allowance (included for accompanying family members as well)

 *Based on the agreement with the Fulbright Finland Foundation, Tampere University awards a scholarship for the recipients of the Fulbright-Tampere University Graduate Award to cover the annual tuition fee.
-The tuition scholarship is also granted for the second year of master’s studies provided that the grantee has been successful in his/her studies during the first year.
+The tuition scholarship is also granted for the second year of master’s studies provided that the grantee has been successful in their studies during the first year.

 Please see further information on the benefits on the Finnish Fulbright Commission's website.